keepthrifty/keepthrifty.github.io/_posts/2017-06-13-our-not-so-thrifty-past.md

 And all the while, the screen obsession continued - TV and movies just about every night.

-Wo and a half years later, my MBA was wrapping up and we had our first daughter on the way.
+Two and a half years later, my MBA was wrapping up and we had our first daughter on the way.
 We leaped head-first into parenting with a new Pottery Barn crib and changing table.
 While friends saved money by buying used kids clothes at garage sales, we insisted on getting our clothes brand-new from the store.
 Toys filled the house, eventually laying full claim to our 600-square-foot lower-level.

 Even before our twins arrived, we had a house full of _really nice stuff_.